-Written feedback from patients identified that staff were caring, compassionate and understanding when they were in pain, distress or discomfort.
+On the day of inspection, we reviewed patient feedback.
+Patients commented on their positive experience of treatment at the practice.
+Patients said staff were compassionate and understanding when they were in pain, distress or discomfort.

 Privacy and dignity

 Staff were aware of the importance of privacy and confidentiality.